is a series focused on the main partners of big law firm Trott, Nicholson, Tuller and Graves (TNT & G) for short.

 - Courtroom Antics

-- Downer Ending: TNT&G doesn't win every time; in one episode they win but the client is guilty, and in another they loose and the innocent person gets convicted (although they do have an appeal).
+- Downer Ending: TNT&G doesn't win every time; in one episode they win but they know one of their clients is guilty, and in another they lose and the epilogue shows the client is innocent (although they do have an appeal).

 - Even Evil Has Standards: Taking in to account public perception of high price defense lawyers.
 In "Wrongful Death" Ron says while he uses spin that corporate lawyers are "the worst".

-- Ron also appears upset after winning in a murder case as he realises one of their clients is most likely the killer.
+- Ron also appears upset after winning in a murder case as he realises one of their clients is most likely the killer but they couldn't figure out which one.

 - Face-Heel Turn: Luther leaving the DA's office to become a defense attorney is seen as such by at least one of his former colleagues.